skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 the old ways in.
 The mountain is sealed now, and nobody will dare to set foot on it.

-She offers them a new task: To go to the Dwarves and offer them a truce.
+She offers them a new task: To go to the dwarves and offer them a truce.
 She is prepared to offer them control of the mountain in exchange for their aid in repelling Mordan.
 The mountain, being pissed off and erupting, is not the prize it was just a few weeks before.
-But the Dwarves came to claim it, and it's all she has to bargain with.
+But the dwarves came to claim it, and it's all she has to bargain with.

-They reveal to the Queen the Dwarven food shortage.
+They reveal to the Queen the dwarven food shortage.
 This might be an even better bargaining chip than the mountain.
 She could probably simply wait for their hungry bellies to prompt their surrender, but Mordan's attack from the north and her own thinning forces do not afford her this luxury.
-She adds that she will give the Dwarves the provisions they need if they aid her.
+She adds that she will give the dwarves the provisions they need if they aid her.

 They agree to this task and depart.
 A detachment of soldiers is sent along with the party, under their command.
-There are enough men to demonstrated that they come in the name of the Queen, but few enough that the Dwarves won't mistake the group for a halfhearted counterattack.
+There are enough men to demonstrated that they come in the name of the Queen, but few enough that the dwarves won't mistake the group for a halfhearted counterattack.

-They ride south under a flag of truce and meet with the Dwarven general.
+They ride south under a flag of truce and meet with the dwarven general.
 Thordek puts her offer on the table.
 There is some negotiation.